 - 7. On the Edit Chain tab, click Add Module. - 8.
 In the New Module dialog box: - a.
-In the Select Module drop-down menu, select the Scripted Module from the previous procedure, for example myScriptedAuthModule. - b.
-In the Select Criteria drop-down menu, select Required.
+From the Select Module drop-down list, select the Scripted Module from the previous procedure, for example myScriptedAuthModule. - b.
+From the Select Criteria drop-down list, select Required. - c.

-c.
 Click OK.